Public sector pensions

 What about pension freedom?

 It depends on the kind of DB pension you have.
 Some schemes (such as the Local Government Pension Scheme or private-sector schemes) are known as funded schemes, because they are supported by a central fund.
 If you really want to, you can transfer out of these DB schemes.
 Your pension is then moved into a DC scheme, the size of which would be determined by your pension’s transfer value.
-Be aware that this value is likely to be significantly less than you would have received over your retirement if you had remained in the DB scheme – the advantage would be that you could access it in a variety of different ways, even all at once.
+Be aware that this value may be significantly less than you would have received over your retirement if you had remained in the DB scheme – the advantage would be that you could access it in a variety of different ways, even all at once.

 So what about teachers, firefighters, police etc?